 Additionally, all concussions are serious and should therefore be taken seriously, including those classified as mild.
-Learn more about concussions on the CDC Website.
+Learn more about concussions on the (opens in a new tab).

 Evidence of a concussion can go beyond a physical presentation, and may persist in virtually all aspects of a patient’s mental function.
 With that in mind, common signs and symptoms of this health issue include:

 Treatment for a concussion is often multi-layered, as different treatments may be needed to address different symptoms and triggers in each patient.
 The following are some standard protocols that patients may be prescribed as needed:

 Roughly 20% to 30% of people who sustain a concussion are not successful in eliminating all of their symptoms within a month using standard medical protocols.
 When this happens, patients are diagnosed with Post-Concussion Syndrome.
 Warning signs that Post-Concussion Syndrome may be present include the persistent presence of any concussive symptoms listed above (i.e. presenting for longer than a month’s time), and/or the worsening of these symptoms at any time.

 Our team can assist patients who are not responding to standard concussion protocols and care.
 All Health Quest treatments for Post-Concussion Syndrome are non-drug based, non-surgical, and safe to be used in conjunction with the majority of concurrent medical therapies.
 They can include any necessary combination of the following: